-- Must physically exhibit breed characteristics of a purebred black Brangus - Solid black with no white above the underline or in front of the navel - Polled - Progression of importance to include Bos indicus influenced head, eye, and ear (of moderate length, slightly pointed, drooping and opening down and forward); - With adequate Bos indicus head, eye, and ear characteristics; sheath score is of less importance - Shows some evidence of a crest
+Must physically exhibit breed characteristics of a purebred black Brangus.

+Solid black with no white above the underline or in front of the navel.

+- ▶ Polled (scurs and slick spots acceptable). - Progression of importance to include Bos indicus-influence head, eye, and ear of moderate length, slightly pointed, drooping, and opening down and forward. - With adequate Bos indicus head, eye, and ear characteristics (sheath score is less important). - Shows some evidence of a crest. - ▶ Discriminatory Breed Characteristics: - Inadequate Bos indicus-influence head, eye, and ear characteristics. - ▶ Brown dilution over ribs, fore flank, twist, and muzzle. - Sheath score of 1.